Mdonskoff/mdd_app/back/README.md

 ## Build

 Open the back folder with your IDE.
-Connect to MySql Workbench for example, create a database and Import the Database.sql file currently in the folder.
+Connect to MySql Workbench for example, create a database and if needed, import the Database.sql file currently in the folder.
-Execute the SQL script to create the tables and data.
+Execute the SQL script to create the tables and datas.

-To avoid displaying sensitive data, create a .env file in the back folder.
+To avoid displaying sensitive datas, create a .env file in the back folder.

 In the .env file, adapt the DATABASE_USERNAME and DATABASE_PASSWORD variables (as shown in the application.properties file).